kienerj/molecule-slide-generator/README.md

 For font you can either use a named font or a full path to a `.ttf` file.
 For named fonts the font must be in `C:/Windows/Fonts/` directory for Windows and for Linux in `/usr/share/fonts/truetype`.

+The returned `png` is a simple extension of `bytes` built-in class that can be used as such but is displayed as image in Jupyter notebooks automatically without needing to use `IPython.display` (it just works like with RDKit molecules).

 ### Extracting